Skip to main content.

 Part B: This covers doctor, outpatient hospital, diagnostic tests, ambulance, durable medical equipment and other home health care services that are not covered under Part A. There is a premium for Part B and this premium changes every year.
 Typically this premium is automatically deducted from your Social Security check.

-How is SummaCare different than Original Medicare?
+How are SummaCare Medicare Advantage Plans different from Original Medicare?

 All SummaCare Medicare Advantage Prescription Drug plans offer extra benefits not covered by Original Medicare.
 These include Part D prescription drug coverage, as well as dental, vision, hearing aid coverage, a quarterly allowance for non-prescription over-the-counter health related items and acupuncture services.
 In addition, a FREE gym membership is available with all plans.
 There are a number of other supplementary benefits that you don’t get with Original Medicare.